-- a.
-Plots are to be used primarily for growing vegetables.
-Some flowers, preferably those which deter pests (such as marigolds and nasturtiums) or attract pollinators may be grown. - b.
-Prohibited Crops: NO POPCORN, NO SUNFLOWERS AND NO MARIJUANA.
+- (a) Straw may be used to control weeds and retain moisture.
+All straw must be spread on the plot no later than July 31st to ensure that it will start to decompose by the end of the gardening season.
+All straw must either be removed or incorporated into the soil at fall cleanup. - (b) Cotton Burr Compost is permitted. - (c) Weeds pulled in and around the plot may be laid down in a thin layer on the plot as mulch.
+However, vines, heavy stalks or roots that would interfere with rototilling in the fall must be removed from the garden and not used as mulch. - (4) Prohibited Mulch: Leaves, newspaper, wood chips, shredded bark, gorilla hair and any other wood-based mulch are prohibited. - G. Vegetable Garden: Plots are to be used primarily for growing vegetables.
+Some flowers, preferably those which deter pests (such as marigolds and nasturtiums) or attract pollinators may be grown. - H. Prohibited Crops: NO POPCORN, NO SUNFLOWERS, AND NO MARIJUANA.
 Because varieties of corn will cross-pollinate with and damage sweet corn, popcorn may not be grown in the gardens.
 Sunflowers are not permitted due to shading, difficulty of root removal and toxicity to soil.
 The BCGA does not allow marijuana to be grown on its garden plots.
-Gardeners must request board approval before planting any ornamental plant that is poisonous. - c.
-Cover Crops: Gardeners may not use "cover crops".
+Gardeners must request board approval before planting any ornamental plant that is poisonous. - I. Cover Crops: Gardeners may not use "cover crops".
 Cover crops such as clover, alfalfa and buckwheat are planted thickly by farmers and tilled under to improve the soil.
-However, in the community garden setting these crops tend to self-propagate and spread over the entire garden. - d.
-Treated Seeds: Seeds treated with pesticides or fungicides are not allowed in the Charmaine Nymann Community Garden.
+However, in the community garden setting these crops tend to self-propagate and spread over the entire garden. - J. Treated Seeds: Seeds treated with pesticides or fungicides are not allowed in the Charmaine Nymann Community Garden.
 This includes transplants started at home from treated seeds.
-Please check seed packages, catalogs and seed racks carefully before you buy seeds. - e.
-GMO: All GMO (Genetically Modified Organism) crops are prohibited.
+Please check seed packages, catalogues and seed racks carefully before you buy seeds. - K. GMO: All GMO (Genetically Modified Organism) crops are prohibited.

-10. Plot Maintenance
+III.
+Plot Maintenance

-a.
-Aisles

-Aisles are to be kept dry, clear of all plants and hoses, free of weeds, clean and level.
+A. Aisles: Aisles are to be kept dry, clear of all plants and hoses, free of weeds, clean and level.
 No foreign matter, manure or straw shall be added to them.

-b.
-Weeds and Pest Control:
+B. Weeds and Pest Control:

-i.
-Control: Gardeners are responsible for keeping their garden plots, adjoining aisles and walkways free of weeds.
+- (1) Control: Gardeners are responsible for keeping their garden plots, adjoining aisles and walkways free of weeds.
 In addition, gardeners with plots adjoining the fence are responsible for keeping the fence line and a one-foot strip outside the fence clear of weeds.
-If the weeds on any plot are not controlled in accordance with these rules, the gardener will be

-- notified.
-If the gardener does not rectify the problem, the Board may deem the garden abandoned and the gardener's cleanup deposit will be forfeited. - ii.
-Non-Organic Pesticides, Herbicides, and Fungicides are NOT PERMITTED.
-This includes any product containing Diazinon, Malathion, Rotenone, Neonicotinoid pesticides or Sevin.
+If the weeds on any plot are not controlled in accordance with these rules, the gardener will be notified.
+If the gardener does not rectify the problem, the Board may deem the garden abandoned and the gardener's cleanup deposit will be forfeited. - (2) Non-Organic Pesticides, Herbicides, and Fungicides are NOT PERMITTED.
+This includes any product containing Diazinon, Malathion, Rotenone, Neonicotinoid pesticides, or Sevin.
 The gardens are organic when it comes to pesticides.
 No hose-end sprayers are to be used for disbursement of organic pesticides.
-(A list of organic products will be discussed at the spring garden class and orientation meeting and also appears in your handbook.) - iii.
-Watering: All watering is to be done using a watering can or a hand-held hose equipped with a positive shut-off nozzle.
+(A list of organic products will be discussed at the spring garden class and orientation meeting and also appears in your handbook.) - C. Watering: All watering is to be done using a watering can or a hand-held hose equipped with a positive shut-off nozzle.
 Ditch or flood type irrigation is prohibited.
 Soaker hoses are prohibited.
 No sprinklers are allowed.
 All water must be turned off before you leave the gardens.
 Keep water from aisles to prevent them from becoming muddy and slippery.
 Please report any leaks to the Board.